Finding the motivation to exercise on a lazy Sunday can be a challenge.

 Exercise is simple medicine.
 Adding a few easy moves to your daily routine is simple to do and will help reduce stiffness and help you live better with Parkinson’s.

-Learn more about the benefits of exercise for Parkinson’s disease and find fun classes in your area by connecting with The Power Through Project.
+Learn more about the benefits of exercise for Parkinson’s disease and find fun classes in your area with our Class Finder.